What is the application deadline for prospective students?

 How should I spend the summer semester?

 Under a typical three-semester plan (Fall, Spring, Summer), the MS Program allows for significant flexibility in how students plan the six hours needed to complete the program in the summer.
 Some students may choose to enroll in two elective courses or choose to complete an internship and one elective course.
 Other students may choose to complete an internship and work with a faculty member on supervised special topics research.
 Overall, there are a wide variety of options.
-Students should speak to Tony Gallego, Academic Advisor for additional help in determining which option would work best for each student's personal and career goals.
+Students should speak to Dr. Danny for additional help in determining which option would work best for each student's personal and career goals.

 What resources are available to students?